cmdcnd/IncidentResponse/docs/5.Recovery/5.10_Account_Audit/README.md

 ## Standards
 In accordance with Principle of Least Permissions, privileged roles and standard roles must to reviewed on regular basis.

-Privileged and Stanrdard roles(accounts) should have minimum permissions to allow daily operations.
+Privileged and Standard roles(accounts) should have minimum permissions to allow daily operations.
-All prvilege accounts should be separate per roles.  (i.e.  Domain Admins - DA-username, Servers - svc-username,   DNS - dns-username)
+All privilege accounts should be separate per roles.  (i.e.  Domain Admins - DA-username, Servers - svc-username,   DNS - dns-username)

 * Privilege roles (100% Check monthly)
 	* Enterprise administrators